-Requirement Rationale Improvement in the standard of completion of IAPT Minimum Data Set record has been defined as an important priority by clinical stakeholders.
-Definition % of all IAPT Service Users for whom at least two outcome scores were recorded in IAPT Minimum Data Set records, using each of the PHQ9 and GAD7/ ADSM assessment tools The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Service Users who completed IAPT treatment during the period and for whom at least two outcome scores using each of the PHQ9 recorded in IAPT Minimum Data Set records, using each of the PHQ9 and GAD7/ ADSM assessment tools The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Service Users who completed IAPT treatment during percentage Numerator: Number of Service Users who completed IAPT treatment during and GAD7/ ADSM assessment tools were completed in those IAPT Minimu Data Set records submitted covering that course of treatment Denominator: Total number of Services Users completing IAPT treatment during the period Treatment is defined as at least two treatment contacts with services.
-The rationale for this approach is that those patients attending only one therapeut session will be unable to provide end of care pathway clinical outcome data.
-This calculation excludes people who had an initial assessment but did not er treatment AND those who receives only one treatment session.
+National Completion of the outcome field in IAPT Minimum Data Set records Quality Completion of the outcome field in TAPT Minimum Data Set records Requirement Rationale Improvement in the standard of completion of IAPT Minimum Data Set records has been defined as an important priority by clinical stakeholders.
+Definition % of all IAPT Service Users for whom at least two outcome scores were recorded in IAPT Minimum Data Set records, using each of the PHQ9 and GAD7/ ADSM assessment tools The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Service Users who completed IAPT treatment during the period and for whom at least two outcome scores using each of the PHQ9 and GAD7/ ADSM assessment tools were completed in those IAPT Minimum Data Set records submitted covering that course of treatment Denominator: Total number of Services Users completing IAPT treatment during the period Treatment is defined as at least two treatment contacts with services.
+The rationale for this approach is that those patients attending only one therapeutic session will be unable to provide end of care pathway clinical outcome data.
+This calculation excludes people who had an initial assessment but did not enter treatment AND those who receives only one treatment session.
 The measure of success is that at least two scores are recorded for each assessment tool, making four scores for the Service User in total.
-Threshold 90% rate of completion Reporting To commissioners through the monthly Service Quality Performance Report Measurement against this requirement should take place at the point of the F Reconciliation Date for the month in question, with performance reported to the commissioner as part of the next available Service Quality Performance Reported to the next available Service Quality Performance Reporte Application of Monthly any sanctions Further http://content.digital.nhs.uk/iapt information
+Threshold 90% rate of completion Reporting To commissioners through the monthly Service Quality Performance Report Measurement against this requirement should take place at the point of the Final Reconciliation Date for the month in question, with performance reported to the commissioner as part of the next available Service Quality Performance Report Application of Monthly any sanctions Further http://content.digital.nhs.uk/iapt information